ElnuDev/discord-embed-previewer/README.md

 ## Building

+A [Nix](https://nixos.org) flake is available for reproducible builds.
+Run `nix develop` then `nix build` to built the extension; output files will be stored in the `result` folder.

+If you do not have Nix available, do the following.

-1. Install node.js, known to work on v22.11.0
+1. Install node.js, known to work on v24.18.0
-2. Install pnpm, `npm install -g pnpm` (technically you can use npm or yarn, but I use pnpm)
-3. Clone the repository
+2. Clone the repository
+3. Run `npm install`
-4. Run `pnpm install`
+4. Run `npm build`
-5. Run `pnpm build`, alternatively use `pnpm dev` for automatic rebuilding on file changes.
-6. The built extension will be in the `public` folder.
+5. The built extension will be in the `public` folder.
-7. Load the extension in your respective browser.
+6. Load the extension in your respective browser.
 Look up how to do this for your browser.